-The Bank provides retail banking services to its customers in the UK and Germany, primarily aimed at the Indian community.
+The Bank provides retail banking services to its customers in the UK, primarily aimed at the Indian community.
 It provides a diverse product suite including personal retail, business current and savings accounts, commercial real estate lending, mortgages facility in India to non-resident Indians (NRI), private baking and money transfers to India.
-It also offers online savings and fixed rate term deposit accounts to its customers in the UK and Germany, which are supported by digital and phone banking channels and through its branches.
+It also offers online savings and fixed rate term deposit accounts to its customers in the UK, which are supported by digital and phone banking channels and through its branches.

 The key focus for the Bank is serving the Indian community in the UK, for their local banking requirements as well as to facilitating their India banking requirements.
-In line with this objective, the Bank has worked towards strengthening its product and service proposition to meet the banking needs of Indian diaspora in the UK & Europe through various digitization and customer centric service initiatives.
+In line with this objective, the Bank has worked towards strengthening its product and service proposition to meet the banking needs of Indian diaspora in the UK through various digitization and customer centric service initiatives.

-The Bank have enhanced its connections with Indian community in the UK and Germany, through various touch points including participation in various community events, hoardings, radio and television advertisements to create its brand awareness.
-Additionally, the Bank enhanced its efforts to connect with the Indian student community in the UK and Germany through varied product suite and digital account opening facility.
+The Bank has enhanced its connections with Indian community in the UK, through various touch points including participation in various community events, hoardings, radio and television advertisements to create its brand awareness.
+Additionally, the Bank enhanced its efforts to connect with the Indian student community in the UK through varied product suite and digital account opening facility.

-The Bank offers its private banking services on 'an execution basis' methodology, which enables it to connect with high net worth NRI community.
-During the year, the Bank has registered a positive momentum to its business activities from the NRI community by supporting to their UK as well as India transaction requirements.
-The Bank have remained focused on strengthening its remittance product through digital initiatives including introducing the new customer acquisition (NCA) through digital account opening and revamping of the mobile application.
+The Bank offers its private banking services on 'an execution basis' methodology, which enables it to connect with high net worth NRI community in UK.
+During the year, the Bank has registered a positive momentum to its business activities from the NRI community by supporting to their UK as well as India banking requirements.
+The Bank has remained focused on strengthening its remittance product through digital initiatives including introducing the new customer acquisition (NCA) through digital account opening and revamping of the mobile application.
 The Bank has implemented a comprehensive marketing strategy which is realigned to focus on NRI clients.

-The Bank continues to focus on expansion of business banking secured loan against property business within the risk appetite framework of the Bank.
+The Bank continues to focus on expansion of business banking and secured loan against property business within the risk appetite framework of the Bank.
 The Bank followed a conservative approach to this business given the uncertain economic environment and accordingly overall new business volumes remained muted during the year.
-During FY2022, the Bank revamped corporate internet banking platform, which enhanced customer experience and ease of processing various transactions.
-The team is also working on synergy-based approach, which is helping in growth of multiple verticals.
-The 360-degree relationship-based approach has resulted in enhanced customer acquisition and growth for the bank during the FY2022.
+During FY2023, the Bank revamped its corporate internet banking platform, which enhanced customer experience and ease of processing various transactions.
+The 360-degree relationship-based approach has resulted in enhanced customer acquisition and growth for the bank during the FY2023.

-The Bank remained focused on strengthening its service delivery platform to ensure an enhanced customer experience, improved customer outcomes thereby operating within the overall conduct risk framework for the Bank, and abide by its regulatory requirements.
+The Bank remained focused on strengthening its service delivery platform to ensure an enhanced customer experience, improved customer outcomes thereby operating based on the overall conduct risk framework of the Bank, and abide by its regulatory requirements.
 The Bank sees embedding of a strong conduct culture as an integral part of delivery of its strategic goals.